MVX-star/GeoFS-Metropolitan-Light-Pollution-Scenery-System/README.md

 🔹 Step 2: Open the Console
 Press:
 Windows: Ctrl + Shift + J
-OR: F12 → then click Console
+OR: F12 → then click Console.
 This opens the developer console, where you can paste code.

 🔹 Step 3: Paste Your Script